fpsvogel/learn-ruby/README.md

 # Ruby and computer science: a self-learning curriculum

-I am a former teacher working my way into software development.
-I am learning Ruby, Rails, and a healthy dose of computer science.
+Hi!
+I'm a former teacher working my way into software development.
+I'm learning Ruby, Rails, and a healthy dose of computer science.
+If you have a favorite resource that's missing below, let me know by [opening an issue](https://github.com/fpsvogel/learn-ruby-and-cs/issues/new/choose)!

 ## Overview